Danny Kushmaro: Media and journalism career

-He started his career presenting at a local radio station in 1996.
+Kushmaro started his career presenting at a local radio station in 1996.
 In 2001, he moved to the Israeli News Company.
 From 2003 to 2013, he presented Channel 2's Saturday news magazine.
 In 2008, he became the evening anchorman after Gadi Sukenik left.
 He and Yonit Levi alternately host the main news broadcast on weekdays.
-In 2012, he replaced Yair Lapid as permanent presenter of Studio Friday (Hebrew: אולפן שישי – ulpan shishi) after Lapid entered politics.
-He has also hosted morning television programs and produced several documentaries.

 On 1 February 2003, he covered the landing of Space Shuttle Columbia, expected to bring Israel's first astronaut, Ilan Ramon, back to Earth after a lengthy mission.
 Ramon's father, Eliezer Wolferman, was present in the studio.
 During the initially festive broadcast, NASA lost contact with the shuttle's crew.
 After this was clear, Wolferman was sent out of the studio away from camera.
-Kushmaro announced that the shuttle had disintegrated over Texas, leaving Ramon and his six colleagues dead.

-He made a cameo appearance in the American movie Edge of Tomorrow, together with his colleague, reporter Nir Dvori.

 In 2017, he interviewed white supremacist Richard Spencer.
 Afterwards, one viewer published the phone number of the Israeli News Company, so others could criticise the channel for interviewing a neo-Nazi.

 In 2018, he covered the torch lighting ceremony on Mount Herzl, the Great March of Return and the inauguration of the US Embassy in Jerusalem.

+On 26 October 2024, during a late period of the Gaza war a video was released in Channel 2 News, showin Kushmaro accompanying the Israel Defense Forces in southern Lebanon.
+As part of the visit, he symbolically pressed a button that triggered the demolition of a building identified by the IDF as being used by Hezbollah terrorists.
+The event took place within the framework of Israel’s military campaign against Hezbollah.
+No civilians were injured or harmed in the incident.